Image: still from Death Waltz, Stuart Croft (2008).

 Applicants must fall under one of the following categories:

-– UK-based postgraduate students who are currently studying for a postgraduate degree (MA or PHD) within a UK academic institution
+– UK-based postgraduate students who are currently studying for a postgraduate degree (MA or PHD, or alternative equivalent) within a UK academic institution

-– UK-based applicants who graduated from postgraduate degree (MA or PHD) less that two years ago (including and following August 2017).
+– UK-based applicants who graduated from postgraduate degree (MA or PHD, or alternative equivalent) less that two years ago (including and following August 2017).

 Applications will NOT be considered for projects that are: